 It does not matter whether you have alloy or steel wheels.
 The wheel must be located in the very same place, so the material does not often come into consideration.

 However, when changing from steel to alloy models, it is often noted that steel wheels are narrower than alloy ones.
 This usually implies making fitting adjustments for wider wheels, which also means modifying other values.

-Fortunately, there is a very simple formula to calculate how far the new wheel will protrude:
+If you can’t use a wheel offset calculator, there is a very simple formula to calculate how far the new wheel will protrude:

 "Can I fit 7.5Jx16 ET35 wheels to a Renault Laguna?"